Are you looking for the next step in your work as a healer, organizer, or teacher?

-Organic Intelligence® (OI) is an elegant approach to healing and the cultivation of resilience rooted in principles of mindfulness and kindness for ourselves and others.
+Organic Intelligence® (OI) is an elegant approach to healing and the cultivation of resilience rooted in mindfulness, neurophysiology, and complexity science.
 Developed by Steven Hoskinson, OI is rooted in the brilliant trauma resolution work of Dr. Peter Levine known as Somatic Experiencing (SE), the Polyvagal Theory of Dr. Stephen Porges, Buddhist mindfulness practice, and Complex Systems Theory.
 Restoring healthy self-regulation in the nervous system through a gentle, relational process, it is an approach to counseling, a beautiful map for healing and personal growth, and a model for supporting systemic change in organizations and communities.

 The central training in the OI curriculum is the Human Empowerment And Resilience Training, or HEART.
 It unfolds through a series of intensive retreats over 3 years, with video content online to deepen both theory and clinical practice, and ongoing support between the retreats, including mentorship, personal sessions, peer practice, and small group coaching around integrating the material into your own work.